We Cannot Trust CoreCivic to Keep Anyone Safe — in Leavenworth or Anywhere Else

 It has been no different at the CoreCivic facility in Leavenworth, Kansas.

 But an empty building is a financial loss—and it's no secret CoreCivic has been yearning to fill the Midwest Regional facility back up and hit those quarterly financial goals.
-Where the Constitution creates some obstacles to that profitability by establishing basic human rights for people facing criminal charges, it's clear that CoreCivic has turned to an easier money maker: immigration detention.
-Under the Biden administration, CoreCivic and other corporations' profits skyrocketed with increased ICE detentions, and little is expected to change with the new Trump administration.
+Where the Constitution creates some obstacles to profitability by establishing basic human rights for people on American soil, it's nonetheless clear that CoreCivic has turned to an easier moneymaker: immigration detention.

 We know that we cannot trust CoreCivic and its approach to business to keep anyone safe - and we cannot afford the cost of allowing it to reopen the Midwest Regional facility that would harm immigrants, their families, staff, and the surrounding community.